sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 been applied to the medical device system.

-The security architecture may be expressed at different levels of abstraction and with different scopes or views.^60 The number and extent of the architecture views provided in the submission depends on the attack surface(s) identified through threat modeling and risk assessments for the medical device system.
-These views can therefore be an effective way to provide threat modeling information to FDA and will naturally scale the documentation provided with the cybersecurity risk of the device.^
+The security architecture may be expressed at different levels of abstraction and with different scopes or views.^45 The number and extent of the architecture views provided in the submission depends on the attack surface(s) identified through threat modeling and risk assessments for the medical device system.
+These views can therefore be an effective way to provide threat modeling

+(^43) For more information, see FDA’s guidance “Requests for Feedback and Meetings for Medical Device
+Submissions: The Q-Submission Program.”
+(^44) See 21 CFR 820.30.
+(^45) Architecture view is defined by NIST 800-160 vol. 1 rev. 1 as “A work product expressing the architecture of a system from the perspective of specific system concerns.” https://doi.org/10.6028/NIST.SP.800-160v1r1

+information to FDA and will naturally scale the documentation provided with the cybersecurity risk of the device.^